Top 13 Master Programs of The Future.

 Young professionals representing generation Z, also known as “boomers,” no longer believe in the role of the public education system in their life success and don’t trust higher education in general.
 They are eager to learn and start careers on their own rather than spending most creative years of their lives and often, getting in a massive debt, during the years spent at the university.

-And if to study, what to choose and what are the jobs of the future?
+In this article, however, we assume that as a reader, you chose to study.
+And if to study, which major to choose and what are the jobs of the future?
 How to make sure that the skills acquired during studies will pay off later on, regardless of the direction in which the job market will develop?

 The Major Pitfall When Choosing a Master Program.